pm67nz/hpc_training/_lessons/000-architecture.md

 ## Platform Overview

+NeSI has acquired three new supercomputing platforms:

+* mahuika (HPC1).
+Capacity supercomputer Cray CS400

+* maui (HPC2).
+Capability supercomputer Cray XC50

+* kupe (HPC3).
+Smaller version of maui.
+Will serve as transition platform as we migrate users from Fitzroy to maui and mahuika.

+Fitzroy will be decommissioned in November 2017.
+Users are expected to switch over from Fitzroy to kupe during a one week period in November.
+(More information about this will be provided.)

 ## Architecture

-Kupe, previously known as HPC3, is a Massively Parallel Capability Computer (Supercomputer) built on the Cray XC50 and CS500 platforms.
+Kupe is a Massively Parallel Capability Computer (Supercomputer) built on the Cray XC50 and CS500 platforms.

 ![alt text](https://github.com/nesi/hpc_training/blob/gh-pages/Kupe_Overview.png "Kupe building blocks and network connections")